ahmedmoustafa/bioinformatics-toolbox-light/index.md

 ![Vials of blood in a centrifuge being tested for coronavirus infection](https://media.gettyimages.com/illustrations/coronaviruses-research-conceptual-illustration-illustration-id1205741280?s=2048x2048)

-So let's move to to the `coronadb` directory using the following command:
+So let's move to the `coronadb` directory using the following command:

 ```bash
 cd /data/coronadb